maubot/reactbot/README.md

   a randomized reaction to matching messages.
 * [samples/nitter.yaml](samples/nitter.yaml) has an example of matching tweet links and responding with a corresponding nitter.net link.
+* [samples/thread.yaml](samples/thread.yaml) has an example of replying in a thread.

 ## Config format
 ### Templates